NuroMesh/helm-charts/charts/nurops-event-manager/README.md

 ## Architecture

-The Event Manager consists of:
+The NurOps Event Manager consists of:
 - **Deployment**: Runs the event manager container
 - **Service**: Exposes the event manager on port 80
 - **ServiceAccount**: Provides identity for the pod (optional)